‘Alaskan Bush People’ Recap: Noah Shocks Family With Baby Announcement

-According to a report by Popculture, the season 9 premiere of Alaskan Bush People had Noah Brown and his wife Rhain Alisha shocking the family with news of the upcoming baby.
+According to a report by Popculture, the Season 9 premiere of Alaskan Bush People had Noah Brown and his wife Rhain Alisha shocking the family with news of an upcoming baby.

 Last season had the family in a rift as Brown married Rhain Alisha, bringing the first outsider ever to join the Wolfpack.
 Last night’s season premiere proved this step in Noah’s life is having mixed results with the family.

-Snowbird in particular seemed ruffled by the new development do to personality conflicts with Rhain.
+Snowbird, in particular, seemed ruffled by the new development due to personality conflicts with Rhain.

 Yet when Brown and Alisha revealed the news of their pregnancy, the response was overwhelmingly excited.